Ethical Conduct for Research Involving Humans Policy

 Members for the REB will be selected based on the following criteria:

-- Representation from both faculty and administration
+- Representation from both teaching staff and administration but not senior administration;

 - Commitment to ethics and willingness to expand knowledge;